Next planned opening: Fall 2020

 - Can I send my unofficial transcript?

-- No, you must upload us your official transcript including all your current results.
+- No, you must upload your official transcript including all your current results.
 Originals or certified copies must be scanned and uploaded to the application and for non-Canadian universities, you must specify the rating scale.

-All applications will contain:
+All applications must contain:

 - a questionnaire to be completed on the platform WITH a description of the project (maximum length of one page);

-- CV (free format) to be uploaded;
+- student CV (free format) to be uploaded;

 - Chun Cheng (Polytechnique Montréal, Louis-Martin Rousseau)